Jamie Noble: Return to WWE (2005–present)

 In 2017, Noble was seen backstage at Great Balls of Fire assisting Raw General Manager Kurt Angle with the rescue of Braun Strowman who had been trapped in an ambulance due to Roman Reigns crashing into it with a truck, following their ambulance match.
-On the May 28, 2018 episode of Raw, Noble helped Seth Rollins walk after he was attacked by Elias.
+On the May 28, 2018, episode of Raw, Noble helped Seth Rollins walk after he was attacked by Elias.
 He has been involved as a security team member, in numerous pull-apart brawls on Raw and SmackDown throughout 2018 and 2020.
-On the May 29, 2020 episode of SmackDown, Noble was among officials on the scene following a hit-and-run on Elias and found a seemingly inebriated Jeff Hardy, who was then arrested.
-On the March 12, 2021 episode of Smackdown, Noble was seen shielding Cesaro from Rollins who attacked him.

-On December 11, 2022 during the WWE Holiday Tour in Charleston, WV, Noble made a one-night-only return to competition.
-In his final match, Noble teamed with Braun Strowman and The Brawling Brutes (Holland/Butch) against The Bloodline (Sikoa/Zayn/The Usos).
+On the May 29, 2020, episode of SmackDown, Noble was among officials on the scene following a hit-and-run on Elias and found a seemingly inebriated Jeff Hardy, who was then arrested.
+On the March 12, 2021, episode of SmackDown, Noble was seen shielding Cesaro from Rollins who attacked him.
+On December 11, 2022, during the WWE Holiday Tour in Charleston, West Virginia, Noble made a one-night-only return to competition.
+In his final match, Noble teamed with Braun Strowman and The Brawling Brutes (Ridge Holland and Butch) against The Bloodline (The Usos, Solo Sikoa and Sami Zayn).
 Noble picked up the victory after hitting the Gibson driver on Zayn.

 Personal life

 Gibson attended Baileysville High School in Baileysville, West Virginia, where he met his future wife, Angela England.
 The couple have a son, Gage, and a daughter, Paige.
+He has since been remarried to Sasha Gibson and relocated to Florida.
 He has two half brothers, Cody and Dale.